Elizabeth Saye and Sele (nee Turner) 1741-1816

 Regency people held 'routs' or 'rout-parties'. an archaic use of the word 'rout' describes a large evening party or assembly.
 It is otherwise described as a verb "to poke, search, or rummage" or a noun "a tumultuous or disorderly crowd of persons".
 Both of those things may of course describe a Regency evening party.

-The following text is from Fanny Burney's diary and described her encounter with Elizabeth Lady Saye and Sele ,her sister Cassandra Lady Hawke and brother Sir Gregory Page-Turner:
+The following text is from Fanny Burney's diary and describes her encounter with Elizabeth Lady Saye and Sele,her sister Cassandra Lady Hawke and brother Sir Gregory Page-Turner:

 Mrs. Paradise - "Miss Burney, Lady Saye-and-Sele desires the honour of being introduced to you".
 Her ladyship stood by her side.
 She seems pretty near fifty at least turned forty; her head was full of feathers, flowers, jewels, and gewgaws, and as high as Lady Archer's; her dress was trimmed with beads, silver, Persian sashes, and all sorts of fine fancies; her face is thin and fiery, and her whole manner spoke a lady all alive.